I've been experimenting with improving

 Levitation, and they didn't want to spoil that

 for the upcoming titular album.
-So the live
+Also, there

-Silver Machine would have to be faded out or, as
+So the live Silver Machine would have to be

-happened, blown up!
-Here I'm using the Complete 79
+using the Complete 79

-full recording, remixed as best I can for
+audience-recorded flaws, remixed as best I can

-clearer vocals, drums, and guitar.
+for clearer vocals, drums, and guitar.
 It rocks

 along very nicely!
 (Note that there's not much

-Tim Blake on the audio during these concerts -
+Tim Blake on the audio - Harvey did comment at

-Harvey did comment at the time when they remixed
+the time when they remixed for Live Seventy Nine

 channel was some bleeps and whooshes and